 If you're unemployed

 Not working?
-Unsure what benefits you're entitled to?
+Unsure what benefits you are entitled to?

-If you have just left school or college and are under 18
+If you leave school for training, an apprenticeship or volunteering and are under 18

-If you start work or training after Year 11, your parents/carers will carry on getting Child Benefit for you until the end of August.
+If you start training, an apprenticeship or a volunteering opportunity after Year 11, your parents/carers will carry on getting Child Benefit for you until the end of August.

 Extended Child Benefit can last for up to 20 weeks from when you left school; it finishes as soon as you start a job or training.